 The HRCI certifications showcase a very defined skillset within the HR space.
 There is a clear pathway to develop your level of certification over time in the industry.
 Take a look at their website to learn more about the tests and resources they offer.

-So should you get certified?
-Certification is a great way to add credibility to your on the job knowledge, advance your career, and get involved with the larger HR community.
+So should you get HR certified?
+SHRM and HRCI certification is a great way to add credibility to your on the job knowledge, advance your career, and get involved with the larger HR community.
 If you’re looking to rise in the field, taking a certification exam can give you credibility and demonstrate your industry knowledge.